Cricket World Cup records: Highest average

 A batsman's batting average is the total number of runs they have scored divided by the number of times they have been dismissed.

 South Africa all-rounder Lance Klusener holds the record for the highest average at the Cricket World Cup with 124.00.
 (Note: Of all the batters who have batted at least 10 innings at the Cricket World Cup) He is followed by Australia's Andrew Symonds with 103.00.
 The next two are Shreyas Iyer of India and Rachin Ravindra of New Zealand who have so far only played in the 2023 tournament with averages of 66.25 and 64.22, respectively.
-AB de Villiers features in both the average and strike rate tables, a testament to the caliber he possessed in world cups.